 Yes.
 The sensor sends Area Occupancy Status to Manage by Real-Time packet, sent when the Area Occupancy Status: occupied (1) or unoccupied (0) event occurs.
 When the event occurs, a counter of 90 seconds starts on the sensor, not Manage.
 To enable a Real-time packet, an API license is required.

-Note: The sensor can also send occupancy status to Manage by PM stats packet every five minutes.
+Note: The sensor can also send occupancy status to Manage by PM stats packet every five minutes by default.